-- We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police, and the integrated front door.
-Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - We will ensure that relevant staff members, mainly the College Safeguarding Manager, will participate in multi-agency meetings and forums, including initial child protection conferences/reviews and core groups, to consider individual children. - We will participate in serious case reviews, other reviews and file audits as and when required to do so by the Wirral Safeguarding Children Partnership.
-We will ensure that we have a clear process for gathering the evidence required for reviews and audits, and embed recommendations into practice and compile required actions within agreed timescales.
+- The College will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the police, and the integrated front door.
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years. - The College will ensure that relevant staff members, mainly the College Safeguarding Manager, will participate in multi-agency meetings and forums, including initial child protection conferences/reviews, associated core groups, child in need meetings to consider individual children and contribute to associated plans. - The College will participate in safeguarding practice reviews, other reviews and file audits as and when required to do so by the Wirral Safeguarding Children Partnership.
+It will ensure that there is a clear process for gathering the evidence required for reviews and audits, and embed recommendations into practice and compile required actions within agreed timescales.

-5. Legal Framework
+Legal Framework